MainInAHoodie/2024ClassRework/README.md

 ### Starting Equipment
 Your starting equipment now includes a Dagger.

+### All Sorcerers
+#### **1st Level**
+- **Innate Sorcery**: Gain Advantage on your Spell Attacks and a +1 increase to your Spell Save DC for 1 minute.
+Costs 1 Sorcery Point and can be used once per Short Rest, unlike the book.

 ### Draconic Bloodline Sorcerer
 #### **1st Level**
 Your Draconic Resilience now sets you AC to 10 + DEX + CHA when you're not wearing Armor.
-You can use a Shield and still gain this benefit.
+You can use a Shield and still gain this benefit, assuming you get Shield proficiency from somewhere else.

 ## Warlock
 ### Starting Ability Scores